 There are now more ways than ever to buy products on social media.
 But, since some social media shopping tools are still rather new to shoppers and brands, you might think consumers have barely used them yet.

 When we asked consumers if they’ve purchased a product on social media, 17% said they’ve bought something directly from a social platform in the past three months alone.

 The number is higher among millennials (27%) and Gen Z (22%).

 Ultimately, while social media shopping features are still fairly new to consumers, they might make sense for brands that are looking for a scalable way to enter the ecommerce world.

-Among all of the excitement that social media commerce brings, it’s essential to also brush up on how you can build trust with your customers as a marketer.
-Check out our video guide here on the social scams to avoid to learn more.
+Among all the excitement that social media commerce brings, it’s essential to also brush up on how to build trust with your customers as a marketer.
+Check out our video guide here on the social scams to avoid.

 Which social media platforms are consumers really shopping on?

 Among those who shop on social media, Facebook is the most popular platform consumers used to make in-app purchases in the past three months.
 Consumers also report it has the best in-app shopping experience.